 Some of AHOC’s current and past campaigns include:

 - In May 2016, the Somerville Board of Aldermen unanimously approved a proposal submitted by the SCC member-led Affordable Housing Organizing Committee of the Somerville Community Corporation to implement stronger inclusionary zoning requirements.

-- In 2013, we won an increase in the City’s affordable housing linkage fee from $3.91 to $5.15 per square foot.
-This fee is paid by developers into the Somerville Affordable Housing Trust Fund to create new affordable housing.
+- In 2017, we won an increase in the City’s affordable housing linkage fee from $5.15 to $10 per square foot.
+This fee is paid by commercial developers into the Somerville Affordable Housing Trust Fund to create new affordable housing.

 - We regularly organize tenants of “expiring use” properties to ensure that rents stay affordable.
 We have led expiring use campaigns throughout the city and helped to preserve more than 200 affordable units.

 - After AHOC and local partners’ advocacy for a real estate transfer tax, the Mayor and City Council introduced a home rule petition in order to get state authorization for implementation of a transfer fee.
 Recently our ally State Rep. Mike Connolly introduced legislation at the State House which would allow any town or city in Massachusetts to implement the transfer fee without the home rule petition.

 - In collaboration with the City of Somerville and others, our Affordable Housing Organizing Committee members helped pack hearings at the State House and

 Somerville City Council chambers for affordable housing legislation including the

 Real Estate Transfer Fee, Condo Conversion ordinance, and the Housing Stability

 Notification Act.
 SCC’s capacity to increase tenant participation in AHOC was recently enhanced by the addition of a 2nd organizer through a grant from the Somerville Office of Housing Stability.
 Magdalena works alongside Rene to ensure tenants know their rights and that their voice is heard.